Xpl0itU/vwii-vc-injector/README.md

 Copy your game to bin and rename it to "game.wbfs" (only tested with wbfs files)

 This is only experimental, no packing or any of that fancy stuff yet

+YOU'LL HAVE TO PACK THE GAME AND EDIT THE META YOURSELF